openstack-archive/dragonflow/doc/source/specs/extra_dhcp_opts.rst

-According to the examples in the spec, and according to neutron reference implementation, the format of the option names is derived from the configuration file of dnsmsq-dhcp server ( as it used as the server in the reference implementation ).
+According to the examples in the spec, and according to neutron reference implementation, the format of the option names is derived from the configuration file of dnsmasq-dhcp server ( as it used as the server in the reference implementation ).
 In addition that configuration enables to configure fields in the dhcp-packet itself (the  "server-ip-address" as it change the  siaddr -  that isn't part of the